 The movie that came on right after that one on the same channel was The Hulk, which is about a powerful superhero who comes to possess great powers which he’s unable to control.
 Hmmm… A warning message?

-Then later in the day I stumbled upon this article about an 8-year old Korean physics prodigy who’s entering university and says he wants to invent anti-gravity cars that can fly.
-I just happened to notice it on the del.icio.us popular list today.
-Another example of something I was just writing about this morning.
+Then later in the day I stumbled upon an article about an 8-year old Korean physics prodigy who’s entering university and says he wants to invent anti-gravity cars that can fly — another example of something I was just writing about this morning.

 Then I happened to be watching The Matrix Reloaded during lunch (must be movie day here), and a scene came on where Neo and another character in Zion were discussing how little they slept… just a few hours a day.
 Alrighty then…